great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

 persist their configurations to YAML files.
 These configurations can be committed to version control and shared with your team.

-The classes that implement Checkpoints are in the :py:mod:`great_expectations.checkpoint` module.
+The classes that implement Checkpoints are in the `great_expectations.checkpoint` module.

 ## Validation Actions